The Major Ocean Currents of the World

 With the exception of the Great Salt Lake which doesn’t have an outlet.
 Salt built up in the Great Salt Lake until its 4 times greater than oceans.

-Fish depend on moving water for food and oxygen.
+Fish rely on moving water for food and oxygen.
 That’s why aquariums have artificial currents moving water.

 And living things need ocean currents for food, climate and transportation

 Wind and salt keep ocean water moving.

 For example, our ocean’s motion significantly affect Earth’s weather and climate.